What Is Gastric Bypass Surgery?

-Gastric Bypass Surgery Risks
+What Is Gastric Bypass Surgery Recovery Like?

-Gastric Bypass Surgery Cost
+How Much Does Gastric Bypass Surgery Cost?

 The gastric bypass procedure may be covered by health insurance.
 However, some health care providers require patients to undergo a supervised diet prior to surgery or have a consultation with a medical specialist before approving the operation.
 Griffin Hospital and our friendly, knowledgeable bariatric team will be happy to help people better understand the terms of their coverage, assist in completing any paperwork necessary, and pursue treatment approval.
 We also work with a finance company specializing in weight loss surgery that can help individuals who are denied coverage.

+In addition to choosing a board-certified bariatric surgeon, we recommend selecting a practice that offers a comprehensive support program that includes nutritional and fitness counseling.
 Our weight loss program is one of the best options for bariatric surgery in Connecticut.
 Our experienced surgeons, friendly staff, and technologically advanced facilities are first-rate.